Associate Professor (Senior Lecturer)

 Coventry CV4 7AL

-I'm a literary historian of the British eighteenth through twenty-first centuries, with an ongoing interest in theatre.
-My book discusses performance in Britain and its empire during the later Victorian and Edwardian periods.
-I'm currently moving forward to discuss contemporary performance in London, and backwards to consider the epistemological history of performance and novels in the eighteenth century.
+I'm a literary historian of the British eighteenth through twenty-first centuries, with an ongoing interest in theatre and performance; or, a performance historian with a side hustle in literature.
+My first book discusses performance in Britain and its empire during the later Victorian and Edwardian periods; my second, performance in post-Brexit London.
+I'm currently moving backwards to write about Jane Austen, and slightly less farther back to consider the migrant history of Englands 1950 and 1960s theatre.

-As the ramp-up to my second manuscrpt, I maintained an informal theatregoing blog.
-The blog's gone quiet while I finish up the second book; in the manner of all blog projects, it'll doubtless be resurrected soon.
+As the ramp-up to the second book, I maintained an informal theatregoing blog.
+The blog's gone quiet while I finish up this book (and while theatres remain closed); in the manner of all blog projects, it'll doubtless be resurrected soon.

 Teaching and supervision

-I welcome proposals for undergraduate or postgraduate theses discussing nineteenth-century literature, performance studies and drama, liberal political theory's relationship to literature.
+I welcome proposals for undergraduate or postgraduate theses discussing eighteenth-century through contemporary British literature, performance studies and drama, contemporary theatre, and liberal political theory's relationship to literature.

-- "Full Content: Shaw's Paratexts, Social Liberalism, and Harmonization," forthcoming in The Entangled Careers of Liberalism and Literature (edited collection, University of Toronto Press)
+- "Full Content: Shaw's Paratexts, Social Liberalism, and Harmonization," in The Entangled Careers of Liberalism and Literature (2018, University of Toronto Press)